Here are a few things I love

 Hot weather

 I met my husband in university and over 25 years later, we’re still writing our story together.
-Our three creative and kind kids were my first muses - and they continue to inspire me to grow, learn and see beauty in the everyday.
-They remind me daily why these moments matter - because time moves quickly, but love, connection and laughter are what last.
+Our three creative and kind kids were my first muses and they continually inspire me to grow, learn and see beauty in the everyday.
+They remind me daily why these moments matter - because although time moves quickly, it is love, connection and laughter that last.

 Yes, I love them that much!